Are you a beginner photographer who doesn’t want to spend much money on equipment?

 I wanted to get some shots of the house with lots of natural light, so I went outside at about 10:00.

-It was still pretty cloudy, but there were some rays of sun poking through.
+It was still pretty cloudy, but some rays of sun poking through.

-It was a little breezy, so I needed a lens that could handle that without getting too much noise or blurring my images too much.
+It was a little breezy, so I needed a lens to handle that without making too much noise or blurring my images.

 I took the help of a 200 – 3200 ISO range with a fast shutter speed, and I wasn’t disappointed.